rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/browser.md

   <iframe width="949" height="534" src="https://www.youtube.com/embed/ttb8EOTWey8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-Now you should have a balance of tRIF, and you will be able to use RIF services on the RSK Testnet!
+Now you should have a balance of tRIF, and you will be able to use RIF services on the Rootstock Testnet!

 ----